madr/urban-enigma/README.md

  * Green tests.
  * Code is formatted using Prettier.

+Use `npm run test-once` and `npm run lint` to check the above requirements.

 ## Goals

 Written with the following personal goals and challenges of technical nature in mind:

 - Building something [offline-first][1].
 - Get to know the [Parcel bundler][2].